 - That the GBH was caused by the accused;

 - That the act which caused the GBH was done unlawfully.
-That is not justified, authorized, or excused by law.
+That is, the act was not justified, authorised, or excused by law.

-Generally sentences of immediate imprisonment are imposed for GBH offences.
-However that is not always the case.
-There are some limited occasions where suspended terms of imprisonment are imposed.
+Generally, sentences of immediate imprisonment are imposed for GBH offences.
+However, that is not always the case.
+There are some circumstances that will enable suspended terms of imprisonment to be imposed.

 There are, in general, three matters of significance for the court in determining the seriousness of an offence of grievous bodily harm:

-- First, there is the nature of the harm which is inflicted.
+- The nature of the harm which is inflicted.
 Although any GBH is necessarily serious, it may range from a permanent injury with which the victim is able to cope, to a severe and life-threatening injury which occasions significant permanent disability.

-- Secondly, there is the nature of the act which causes the harm.
-This may range from a single act, to repeated acts of violence.
+- The nature of the act which causes harm.
+This may range from a single act to repeated acts of violence.

-- Thirdly, there is the background to and circumstances of the offence.
-This may range from a response to a provocative act of the victim, to random and senseless violence.
+- The background to and circumstances of the offence.
+This may range from a response to a provocative act of the victim to random and senseless violence.

 The factors that the courts look at in deciding whether to impose a term of immediate imprisonment for an offence of GBH include: